dgroomes/hibernate-playground/criteria/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

 * [x] DONE Is there a way to get a single-fetch for the join query?
-When you turn on SQL statement logging, Hibernate is making two follow up SQL queries to the `observation_types` table.
+When you turn on SQL statement logging, Hibernate is making two follow-up SQL queries to the `observation_types` table.
 I made some progress with "fetch".
 From some reading, I hope the Criteria API will save me.
 I was interested in this API anyway.
 * [X] OBSOLETE (This question was investigated in the `codegen/` subproject of this repo.
 See it.)
 Codegen the entity classes.
 Can Hibernate codegen from DDL files or does it need a server?
 This poses a problem because we like ephemeral databases for demos.